Live Demo (Recording) of How to Make Easy Matcha Latte

 (Need to stock up on matcha?
 Shop our collection here)

-- Put one cup of ice into the cocktail shaker, and then sift two teaspoons of matcha into the shaker.
+- Put one cup of ice into the cocktail shaker, and then sift two matcha teaspoons into the shaker.

-- Add half a cup of water and half a cup of milk, along with the desired sweetener.
+- Add half a cup of water and, half a cup of milk, and the desired sweetener.
 Again, higher-fat milk will produce more froth.

 - Close the cocktail shaker and shake it for a full minute.

-(If you don’t have a cocktail shaker, you can combine the above ingredients except for the ice and either whisk or use an immersion blender to mix.)
+(If you don`t have a cocktail shaker, combine the above ingredients except for the ice using a stainless steel water bottle, either whisk or use an immersion blender to mix.)

 - Once the mixture is combined, you can use it to create two smaller lattes or one large one.